mlibrary/about-publishing/src/content/stories/everything-but-the-kitchen-sink-components-page.md

     [Data Driven Detroit](https://datadrivendetroit.org/), a community
     organization dedicated providing equitable access to high-quality data to the citizens of Detroit
+books:
+  - Revolutionary Bodies
+  - The Divo and the Duce
+  - A Mid-Republican House from Gabii
+profiles:
+  - Emily Wilcox
+  - Giorgio Bertellini
 related_stories:
   - Cultivating the Perfect Guidebook through Teaching
   - ELT Reflects Humanity and Broadens Access in Its Publishing
   - Opening Access to Books Increases Reach and Engagement
-books:
-  - Revolutionary Bodies
-  - The Divo and the Duce
 type: story
 ---
 The [University of Michigan Press](https://www.press.umich.edu/) is a charter participant in a digital monograph publishing initiative that seeks to increase academic and public engagement with long-form humanities scholarship.